cryptotronix/hashlet/README.md

 ---

 In the `hardware` folder, one should find the design files for the Hashlet.
 The IC on the hashlet is the [Atmel ATSHA204](http://www.atmel.com/Images/Atmel-8740-CryptoAuth-ATSHA204-Datasheet.pdf).

+Support
+---

+IRC: Join the `#cryptotronix` channel on freenode.

+Mailing lists: `hashlet-announce` and `hashlet-users` are open for subscriptions [here](https://savannah.nongnu.org/mail/?group=hashlet).

 Contributing
 ---